scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 the ``Name`` field will not show up.

 Whenever the multiple
-fields occur with the same name the situation is more complicated.
+fields occur with the same name, the situation is more complicated.
 One way to deal with this is to simply rename the fields to be different such as ``Name-1`` and ``Name-2``, which is fine if the sole use of the form is for automated form filling.
+This would require access to a form authoring tool.
-However, if the form is also to be used for manual filling, this would require the user to enter the ``Name`` multiple times.
+If the form is also to be used for manual filling, this would require the user to enter the ``Name`` multiple times.

-When fields appear multiple times, there are some widget annotations without the ``/T`` field but with a ``/Parent`` field.
+When fields appear multiple times, the widget annotation does not have the ``/T`` field but has a ``/Parent`` field.
 As it turns out this ``/Parent`` contains the field name ``/T`` as well as the default value ``/V``.
+Each ``/Parent`` has one ``/Kids`` for each occurrence of the field.
-For the current examples, there is one ``/Parent`` and two ``/Kids``.
-The code can be simply modified to handle repeated fields by inserting the following lines:
+To modify the code to handle repeated occurrences of a field, the following lines can be inserted:

 .. code:: python

     if not annotation['/T']:
         annotation=annotation['/Parent']

-These allow us to inspect and modify annotations that appear more than once.
+These lines allow the inspection and modifications of annotations that appear more than once.
 With this modification, the result of the inspection code
 yields:

 .. code:: python